 Resist the Devil and He Will Flee from You | 14 Power Keys

 - Summary: The bible tells us to resist the devil and he will flee from us.
 Fine, but what does it actually mean to resist the devil?
 Some Christians erroneously think that determination and will power will suffice.
-Others shout at the devil, but with predictably discouraging results.
+Others shout at the devil things like "I rebuke you...", but often with discouraging results.
 Still others invoke “formulas” that they know in their heads but don’t truly believe in their hearts.
 To gain the ability to resist the devil successfully will require much of you, but the results will be dramatic!
 We're in a spiritual warfare, and we must win!

 John 10:10 The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.